-The quorum for transaction of business, as set out in Ordinance 19, is one third of its members.
+The quorum for transaction of business, as set out in Ordinance 19, is 20 members.
 If a meeting of Senate is inquorate the Chair shall decide whether a) the meeting should be postponed and rearranged or b) whether the meeting should proceed, subject to the decisions taken being ratified via circulation, in line with the agreed quoracy requirements for a physical meeting.
 If the meeting proceeds, the minutes should clearly show that the meeting was not quorate.